Humans

 Background

 This story was started at the Schools Climate Summit as part of London Climate Action Week (LCAW) during the global pandemic.
-It was inspired by zoom meetings and by a belief that, despite everything, there is hope and magic amongst good friends, good food, grandmothers (abuelas) and Glebe students .
-The story launched a project between two groups of young people: students at Glebe School, an SEN school in the London Borough of Bromley and young people in a refuge on the outskirts of Lima, Peru.
-How it works
+It was inspired by a video call from Glebe School's Wild Area.
+And by a belief that, despite everything, there is hope and magic amongst good friends, good food, grandmothers (Abuelas) and Glebe pupils.
+The story launched a project between two groups of young people: pupils at Glebe School, an SEN school in the London Borough of Bromley and young people in a refuge on the outskirts of Lima, Peru.
+The project has two parallel journeys:

-Created by the Proyecto Peru team, Glebe School and Ora Podcasts in partnership.
+Created by the Proyecto Peru team at Glebe School and Chris Robson in partnership.

 Working closely with the following